jpratt2/-seleniumCompareFullpageScreenshots/README.md

 # Selenium Compare Fullpage Screenshots
 *for Java and Maven*

-*Update*: see version 2 for use in Chrome and various screenshot tools https://github.com/jpratt2/seleniumCompareFullpageScreenshotsv2
+#*Update*#: see version 2 for use in Chrome and other screenshot tools
+https://github.com/jpratt2/seleniumCompareFullpageScreenshotsv2

 ---